-Park Police officers claim Bijan Ghaisar drove at officer, causing them to fatally shoot him
+Park Police officers claim Bijan Ghaisar drove at officer, prompting them to fatally shoot him

-The court filings, which come in a pending civil case against Park Police, are the first time the officers’ version of events has been made public.
+The court filings, which come in a pending civil case against Park Police, are the first time the officers’ version of the events at an intersection in Fairfax County’s Fort Hunt neighborhood has been made public.

-After that initial volley of shots, Officer Alejandro Amaya moved toward the front of Ghaisar’s Jeep, at an intersection in the Fort Hunt neighborhood in Fairfax County, and the Jeep twice moved slowly forward, the video shows.
-Officer Lucas Vinyard felt Amaya was in danger and fired twice more, telling the FBI he thought to himself, “Who is this guy, Superman?” because 10 total shots were needed to stop Ghaisar, according to the court papers.
+After that initial volley of shots, Officer Alejandro Amaya moved toward the front of Ghaisar’s Jeep and the Jeep twice moved slowly forward, the video shows.
+According to the court papers, Officer Lucas Vinyard thought Amaya was in danger and fired twice more, telling the FBI he thought to himself, “Who is this guy, Superman?” — because 10 total shots were needed to stop Ghaisar.

 Government lawyers have said the officers will not testify in the civil case, because they could still face criminal charges, and the lawyers contend the officers acted reasonably in firing at Ghaisar.
 So the government filed the officers’ statements to Senior U.S. District Judge Claude Hilton, who will try the case without a jury, enabling him to hear the officers’ version of events without cross-examination.